fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

   - Release Date: The date on which this specific client version was fully released to general ring.
   - Version status: The client version status of the Teams client.
   - Devices: The device name that the user is currently running this Teams client on.
-  - Device Crashes: The number of total crashes experienced by this client version on the user’s specific device in the last 7 days.
+  - Device Crashes: The number of total crashes experienced by this client version on the user’s specific device in the last seven days.
-  - Device launch failures: Total launch failures experienced by this client version on the user's specific device in the last 7 days.
+  - Device launch failures: Total launch failures experienced by this client version on the user's specific device in the last seven days.
 - Callout 3: You can search or filter for any client versions.
 You can also sort and export the dashboard's table in a CSV file.